rydmike/flex_color_scheme/README.md

 Begin by defining the same colors that we used in example 2 and 3 for our first custom color.
 In this case we also assign the same color that we used for our `secondaryVariant` scheme color, to the optional `appBarColor`.
-This is done because the built-in schemes use their secondary variant color as their custom app bar color, it could of course be any color, but for consistency we will do the same for our custom `FlexSchemeColor` data objects.
-This part is not actually used in this example yet, but we will re-use these custom definitions in example 5 where it is used, so we might as well add it now to make the explanations for example 5 a bit shorter.
+This is done because the built-in schemes use their secondary variant color as their custom app bar color, it could of course be any color.
+For consistency, we will do the same for our custom `FlexSchemeColor` data objects.
+This part is not actually used in this example yet, but we will re-use these custom definitions in example 5 where it is used.

-We mix it up a bit by first defining the light and dark `FlexSchemeColor` data objects, that we will use as light and dark matched pairs in the `FlexSchemeData` that we are going to add to our list.
+First we define the light and dark `FlexSchemeColor` data objects, that we will use as light and dark matched pairs in the `FlexSchemeData` that we are going to add to our list.

 ```dart